Skip to main content

 3 – Be inquisitive and complimentary

-Asking questions and sharing compliments about others is a sure way to take the attention off of yourself.
-“People are more curious than judgmental.
-Use your curiosity and ask others about themselves,” said Taylor.
-Complimenting their attitude, appearance, pets, or something in their home can have a positive effect on others and on you, and could relieve some stress.
+Asking questions and sharing kind words about others are sure ways to take the attention off of yourself.
+“Speaking to a fellow guest about the event atmosphere or their outfit can be a good first step in easing tension before making a new acquaintance,” Taylor said.
+Complimenting their attitude, appearance, pets, or something in their home can have a positive effect on others and you and could relieve some stress.

 4 – Volunteer to help the host